monkey-projects/build/README.md

 - `:jar`: the path to the jar file
 - `:version`: the version to include in the `pom.xml`
 - `:lib`: the name to deploy the library as (in case of deployment).
+- `:scm` (optional): add additional SCM info to the pom file.

+You can also customize the `junit.xml` output file by adding an `:output` parameter.
+The `test` functions essentially just call the [Kaocha](https://github.com/lambdaisland/kaocha) code, so if you want more customization, either specify it in the `tests.edn` file, or call the functions directly from your own build code.
+As I said, this is an opinionated lib, mostly created for my own purposes.